-Does the program match your career goals and suit your lifestyle by offering flexible scheduling and online options?
+- Does the program match your career goals and suit your lifestyle by offering flexible scheduling and online options?

-	The following online programs fulfill these criteria and can be excellent options for LPNs.
-Click on the program name to

-	request more info.
+The following online program fulfills these criteria and can be excellent options for LPNs.
+Click on the program name to request more info.

-	The College Network - The College Network is a partnership with several universities and organizations like the National

-	League for Nursing that focuses on online education and programs, offering several courses and prep programs for nurses

-	or those interested in a nursing career.
-Specifically, TCN helps students prepare for their LPN and RN licensures and

-	move on to earn graduate degrees.
+The College Network - The College Network is a partnership with several universities and organizations like the National League for Nursing that focuses on online education and programs, offering several courses and prep programs for nurses or those interested in a nursing career.
+Specifically, TCN helps students prepare for their LPN and RN licensures and move on to earn graduate degrees.

 Who are LPN to RN bridge programs designed for?